codefellows-sea-js-401d8-assignments/lab-27-directive-refactor/lab-keiran-beaton/README.md

-Go to localhost:8080 to see the app to create a list, type the name into the name: input and click create list To delete a list, type the id of one of the created lists into the id: input and click delete list
+Go to localhost:8080 to see the app to create a list, type the name into the name: input and click create list To delete a list, click the delete button at the bottom of the list.

+To create a note, fill in the inputs in the note creation form on a list and click create note.
+To delete a note, click the delete button under the note.

 ##Testing